 Get Help Pricing Your Home

-Another obstacle in pricing a home properly is personal attachment.
+Another obstacle in pricing a home accurately is the personal attachment.
 It is far too easy for owners to see what they love about their house – including the memories and events that occurred there – and price the property higher than they should.

-This happens more often when the owner is the one doing the selling because there is no second voice to speak reason.
-You need to examine both the comparable sales – what other similar houses in your area are selling for, as well as homes under contract.
-Home that you will be competing against is also important but not nearly as much as what’s sold.
+Homes that you will be competing against is also important but not nearly as much as what’s sold.
 You never want to price your home on what the neighbor thinks their home is worth.
-A sold home is concrete data that tells us what a buyer is willing to pay for a similar home.
+A sold house is concrete data that tells us what a buyer is willing to pay for a similar home.

-Use this information to price your home according to what it is really worth and perhaps more importantly, what the market will bear.
-If similar homes in your area are selling for $200,000, pricing your home at $250,000 is likely to prevent most buyers – people looking in your area because it is within their price range – from even considering it.
-This is one of the more difficult jobs of a real estate agent.
-They have to tell it like it is to homeowners in love with their properties, because it’s the only way the house will move.
+Use this information to price your home according to what it is worth and perhaps more importantly, what the market will bear.
+If similar homes in your area are selling for $200,000, pricing your home at $250,000 is likely going to prevent most buyers from even considering it.

 Get a Home Inspection

 What you may not know it that tons of home sales fall apart at the home inspection.
-This is one of the biggest road blocks to selling a home.
+A disastrous home inspection is one of the biggest roadblocks to selling a home.
 Getting all your problems squared away before you put your for sale by owner sign out at the curb will be vital.